ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_spider_ii.md

 4. Now you can transfer the firmware file, just like you transferred the bootloader before.
 Go to `File` -> `Transfer` -> `XMODEM` -> `Send` and then check the `1K` option.
 5. Select the `G120 Frimware.xxx.glb` firmware file. (from where?)
 6. When the transfer is complete, reset your board.
 You are now ready to use TinyCLR OS.

+> [!Tip]
+> You no longer need to update the bootloader.
+Next time you need to update the firmware, set switch ??? to on and then folow the same steps to update the firmware only.

  # Blinking the LED